Biden at NATO: Ready to talk China, Russia and soothe allies - WTMJ

 The update will spell out that if an alliance member needs technical or intelligence support in response to a cyber attack, it would be able to invoke the mutual defense provision to receive assistance, according to White House national security adviser Jake Sullivan.

 The president will begin his day meeting with leaders of the Baltic states on NATO’s eastern flank regarding the “threat posed by Russia,” China and the recent air piracy in Belarus, according to Sullivan.
-He’ll also meet with NATO secretary Jens Stoltenberg.
+He’ll also meet with NATO secretary Jens Stoltenberg and Turkish President Recep Tayyip Erdogan.

 Biden’s itinerary in Europe has been shaped so that he would first gather with Group of Seven leaders for a three-day summit on the craggy shores of Cornwall and then with NATO allies in Brussels before his much-anticipated meeting with Russian President Vladimir Putin in Geneva on Wednesday.